Eyesore123/blog-app/README.md

 ## Issues and improvements

 - Markdown editor needs some work.
 - First post on the landing page has two loading spinners for some reason.
+Not a big issue, because most spinners work properly and loading times are short.
 - Flash messages are not working properly so I made a workaround for pop-ups.
 Pop-ups work fine but they are not really flash messages.
-- Admin can create and fetch sketches of posts, but currently sketches include only title and content.
-Sketch data can be loaded to the post form, but some of the data fields are not yet included in the sketch.
+- Admin can create and fetch sketches of posts, but sketches are separate from upload panel so the UI is not the most intuitive.

 ## Testing